ST HUGH’S SCHOOL (LEADING LEARNING FORWARD EDUCATION PARTNERSHIP)

 Collecting personal information

-We collect personal information via application forms, website analytics, e-mails and communciations to, from and with the TSA office.
-Personal data is essential for the operational use of the TSA’s programmes and events.
+We collect personal information via application forms, website analytics, e-mails and communications to, from and with the LLF Education Partnership office.
+Personal data is essential for the operational use of the Education Partnership's programmes and events.
 Whilst the majority of personal information you provide to us may be mandatory, some of it is requested on a voluntary basis.
 In order to comply with GDPR, we will inform you at the point of collection, whether you are required to provide certain information to us or if you have a choice in this.

 Storing personal information